Hirakud

+Climate

 Demography

 Hirakud is a Notified Area Council city in district of Sambalpur, Odisha.
 The Hirakud city is divided into 17 wards for which elections are held every 5 years.
 The Hirakud Notified Area Committee has population of 30,207 of which 15,698 are males while 14,509 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 3513 which is 11.63% of total population of Hirakud (NAC).
-In Hirakud Notified Area Committee, Female Sex Ratio is of 924 against state average of 979.
-Moreover, Child Sex Ratio in Hirakud is around 903 compared to Orissa state average of 941.
-Literacy rate of Hirakud city is 84.00% higher than state average of 72.87%.
-In Hirakud, Male literacy is around 90.39% while female literacy rate is 77.11%.
+The population of children aged 0-6 is 3513 which is 11.63% of total population of Hirakud (NAC).
+In Hirakud Notified Area Committee, the female sex ratio is 924 against state average of 979.
+Moreover, the child sex ratio in Hirakud is around 903 compared to Orissa state average of 941.
+The literacy rate of Hirakud city is 84.00% higher than the state average of 72.87%.
+In Hirakud, male literacy is around 90.39% while the female literacy rate is 77.11%.

 Hirakud Notified Area Committee has total administration over 6,963 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Notified Area Committee limits and impose taxes on properties coming under its jurisdiction.